SimonHFrost/jekyll_blog/index.markdown

     <img src="/assets/profile-picture.jpg" alt="Profile Picture">

     <div>
         <p>I'm a technologist in Mexico City, with experience in the start-up scene in Berlin and New Zealand.
-My interests are in code and usability as a way to solve the world's problems. </p>
+My interests are in code and usability as a way to solve the world's problems.</p>

-        <p>This is where I blog about my journey.</p>

         <p>If you have any comments or would like to connect, I'd love to hear from you at <span>simonhfrost(at)gmail(dot)com</span>, or add me on LinkedIn.</p>
     </div>